-start with vocabulary followed by a retrieval session.
-Promotion of reading challenge in assemblies, within class and through the website. £451 Balance of text types over a half term - looking at fiction, non- fiction and poetry.
+increased reading stamina. a different focus for each session.
+The week will always start with vocabulary followed by a retrieval session. books and completing tasks about these - display in main corridor.
+Promotion of reading challenge in assemblies, within class and through the website.
+July 2021 Total Cost: £451 Balance of text types over a half term - looking at fiction, non- fiction and poetry.
 Class use of library.
 More teacher modelling to show how to tackle and answer a question/complete an activity.
 KS2 using the same success criteria throughout the phase so that the children get used to this and can apply it when working independently.
-To engage with parents/carers to become more Debbie Bate (Learning Mentor) to support pupils and their The Sutton Trust EEF Teaching & Learning Toolkit (2014) research demonstrates that by supporting a % of parents/ carers attending school events and celebrations.
-Increased opportunity to invite Suzanne Clough Termly evaluations actively involved families. pupil's social and emotional learning parents/ carers into school.
-Debbie July 2021 within school life, including events, enrichment activities and homework. progress can be accelerated by 4+ months, with an impact on attitudes to learning, social relationships within school and attainment.
+To engage with parents/carers to become more actively involved within school life, including events, enrichment activities and homework.
+Debbie Bate (Learning Mentor) to support pupils and their families.
+The Sutton Trust EEF Teaching & Learning Toolkit (2014) research demonstrates that by supporting a pupil's social and emotional learning progress can be accelerated by 4+ months, with an impact on attitudes to learning, social relationships within school and attainment. % of parents/ carers attending school events and celebrations.
+Increased opportunity to invite parents/ carers into school.
 Learning Mentor engagement with pupils and families.
-Headteacher Report to Governors CAF/ TAF Records Bate Total Cost: £13,990 only once!) for another then complete it.
+Headteacher Report to Governors CAF/ TAF Records Suzanne Clough Debbie Bate Termly evaluations July 2021 Total Cost: £13,990

+Comment [A44]: To begin in Spring

+Reading Dares - Children will select a dare and will either accept or swap (possibly only once!) for another then complete it.
 They can still earn bronze, silver and gold badges depending on how many dares they have completed.
 Most of the dares are individual but a few are whole class.

-Comment [A16]: To begin in Spring

-Reading Dares - Children will select a dare and will either accept or swap (possibly only once!) for another then complete

-Comment [A18]: At this moment in tme, with current Covid Restrictions, this is very difficult to move forward with.
+Comment [A48]: At this moment in tme, with current Covid Restrictions, this is very difficult to move forward with.
 Parents will receive a written report for Autumn, rather than a parents evening and will be able to access Christmas events online, via the school's new website.